PSP-Archive/ARK-4/README.md

 ##### There are three ways to update ARK:

-- Option 1: Use the `System Update` feature in the XMB.
+- Option 1: Use the `System Update` ( `ARK-4 Updater` ) feature in the XMB.
 Requires your PSP/Vita to be connected to the internet.
 - Option 2: Copy the `UPDATE` folder to `/PSP/GAME/` and run it.
 - Option 3: Copy `ARK_01234` folder and (on PSP) run `ARK Loader` again to install new flash0 files.